 • Intro to AI/ML & ChatGPT/ Generative AI (3 weeks)

-• Modules in Economics (3 weeks)
+• Creative Engineering Adventures (3 weeks)

 • Explorations in Math (3 weeks)